-To graduate with a Bachelor of Business (Honours), you must successfully complete 120 points comprising specialisation papers, research methodology paper(s), and a research project.
+To graduate with a Bachelor of Business (Honours), you must successfully complete 120 points from specialisation papers, research methods paper(s), and a dissertation.
 This structure ensures that you can critically analyse and evaluate the research and professional literature, and begin your advanced studies in business with an appreciation of the current issues and controversies in the field.
 You also design and complete a piece of supervised research that provides a supported introduction to independent research in a business discipline.